When I critique, edit, or rewrite sales copy, I discover that many clients commit some common errors.

-Copywriters, including myself, often make the mistake of ignoring the market.
+Copywriters and marketers, including myself, often make the mistake of ignoring the market.
 When I critique copy without looking adequately at the market, I tend to ramp up the words, power up the pitch, and spice up the copy without fully understanding the reader and the words that will entice them.

 The result is a poorly responsive piece.